a1178916307/deep-CNN-for-modulation-classification/README.md

 3. The `deep CNN.mat` is the covergent deep CNN model trained with proposed data augmentation.
 4. The `test.m` is used to evaluate the performance of deep CNN and should be run in MATLAB 2019a.

 P.s.
-The complete code will be published after the paper has been accepted.
+The manuscript has been submitted to the *Multidimensional Systems and Signal Processing*, and complete code will be published after the paper has been accepted.